benwhicks/ALASI24-causal-modelling-workshop/presenter-notes.md

 How wide does the model go?
 What get’s included in the model?

+This might be temporal bounding - for instance SES of parents

 ### Depth

 How detailed is the model?
 Do some nodes need to be merged?
 Should some